Heart Station (song): Music video

 The music video for the song was released on February 4, 2008.
-It was their first video in a year since "Flavor of Life (Ballad Version)" to feature Utada personally (after animated videos were released for their other 2007 singles, "Kiss & Cry" and "Beautiful World").
+It was the first video since "Flavor of Life (Ballad Version)" to feature Utada personally (after animated videos were released for their other 2007 singles, "Kiss & Cry" and "Beautiful World").
 The video was directed by Masashi Mutō, a director who had worked with such musical acts as Mika Nakashima and L'Arc-en-Ciel, however had not worked with Utada before.

 The music video featured Utada wearing white headphones as they ride a subway train.
 Surrounding them are other subway users, who are immobile, and are either shown as black silhouettes or fast blurs.
 Mutō and Utada gave the video a theme of "gaze", and tried to focus on Utada's expressions and mannerisms as they rode among the other subway patrons.

 Critical reception

+"Heart Station" was well-received by critics.
 CDJournal reviewers were positive, praising in particular the song's backing vocals reusing the melody line (described as having a "tender floating-feeling"), and Utada's arrangement.
 They felt that the song expressed sweet, sour and painful emotions, and praised the lyric "kokoro no denpa todoitemasu ka?" ("Do my heart's radio waves reach you?") in particular as "touching the heartstrings", as if a hand were stretching out and softly touching the listener.
 Takayuki Saito of Hot Express felt the work established Utada further as a sound creator, and praised their vocals, lyrics and the general "high level of perfection".

 Listen.jp reviewer Shigefumi Koike praised how the song showed off Utada's "adventurous spirit" while remaining an easily listenable pop song.
 He felt that the most notable aspect of "Heart Station" was how Utada's raw, unprocessed vocals created a strong feeling of warmth.
 Koike felt that both "Stay Gold" and "Heart Station" were a "magnificent" display of Utada's "futuristic" abilities as a sound creator, and that both songs showed off the emotive qualities of Utada's vocals and had great "ambient sound arrangements".

 Commercial performance

 The double A-side single "Heart Station/Stay Gold" debuted at number three on the Oricon Singles Chart, selling 48,430 copies in its first week.
 It slipped to number 14 the following week, logging sales of 13,640 copies.
-On March 3, 2008, the song "Heart Station" reached the top of the Billboard Hot Top Airplay chart, and manage to stay there for a total of two weeks.
+On March 3, 2008, "Heart Station" reached the top of the Billboard Hot Top Airplay chart, and managed to stay there for a total of two weeks.
 Despite this, the song peaked only at number two on the composite Japan Hot 100 chart, behind boyband Arashi's "Step and Go".
 The CD single for "Heart Station/Stay Gold" was certified gold by the Recording Industry Association of Japan (RIAJ) for sales of over 100,000 copies.
 In March 2009, "Heart Station" was certified platinum for selling over 250,000 digital downloads.
 The song was also certified gold for PC downloads of over 100,000.